Biographies of Some of the More Famous Cartographers

 Du Val dies in 1683 and the business was continued first by his widow Marie Desmaretz and then by his daughters.

-The DE L'ISLES
+The Family DE L'ISLE

 His first atlas was published in about 1700, in 1702 he was elected a member of the Academie Royale des Sciences, and in 1718 he became ‘Premier Geographe du Roi’.
 His maps of the newly explored parts of the world reflect the most up-to-date information available and did not contain fanciful detail in the absence of solid information.